 3. 3.
-The leg and foot Bones of the leg and foot • Muscle compartments in leg and fascia l septa • muscles and the tendons as they cross t he ankle to the foot • Branches of the sciatic nerves of leg, their course and branches, cutaneous and muscular supply • Ankle joint joints of the foot. muscles, ligaments and arches of foot • Arteries and veins of the lower limb C Intended Learning outcomes The e student should be able to identify surface prom uscular compartments 2.6 identify the structural and functional muscular compartments extensor, peroneal and flexor • list the muscles in each of these compartments, their attachments actions and their nerve supply • describe the origin and insertion of the gastrocnemius and Soleus and their insertion to the tendocalcaneus. what are the actions of theses muscles? describe the location of the tendons o the ankle joint f these groups of muscles in relation to Ner erves and arteries describe the course of the common perform the popliteal fossa to the leg eroneal nerve and posterior tibial nerve •••••• amaged and outline the possible effects outline the course of the deep peronea the foot & identify the structures supp al nerve in the leg and its continuation into blied in the foot outline the course of the anterior tibia pedis artery l artery its continuation into foot as dorsal • locate the site of palpation of arterial pulse The ie foot - define the ligaments of the ankle join ligament t, the spring ligament, the bifurcate • describe the movements of inversion involved in this movement and eversion and the joints and muscles in the sole of the foot and give their nerve supply describe the arches of the foot Ven enous drainage • discuss the structural mechanisms that t help to maintain these arches • describe the arrangement of veins in t ± mechanisms of venous drainage. • define varicose veins and the basis of the appearance of varicose veins
+The leg and foot Bones of the leg and foot Muscle compartments in leg and fascial septa • muscles and the tendons as they cross the ankle to the foot • Branches of the sciatic nerves of leg, their course and branches, cutaneous and muscular supply Ankle joint joints of the foot. muscles, ligaments and arches of foot Anter joint joints of the lower limb Anteries and venis of the lower mild Intended Learning outcomes The dent should be able to identify surface prominences as listed in study guide lar compartments IVIUS identify the structural and functional muscular compartments extensor, peroneal and flexor • list the muscles in each of these compartments, their attachments actions and their nerve supply describe the origin and insertion of the gastrocnemius and Soleus and their insertion to the tendocalcaneus. what are the actions of theses muscles? describe the location of the tendons of these groups of muscles in relation to the ankle joint Ner and arteries 1101 describe the course of the common peroneal nerve and posterior tibial nerve from the popliteal fossa to the leg locate sites where the nerve may be damaged and outline the possible effects outline the course of the deep peroneal nerve in the leg and its continuation into the foot &amp; identify the structures supplied in the foot outline the course of the anterior tibial artery its continuation into foot as dorsal pedis artery locate the site of palpation of arterial pulse The • define the ligaments of the ankle joint, the spring ligament, the bifurcate ligament describe the movements of inversion and eversion and the joints and muscles involved in this movement • describe the arrangement of muscles in the sole of the foot and give their nerve supplydescribe the arches of the foot Ven s drainage discuss the structural mechanisms that help to maintain these arches • describe the arrangement of veins in the lower limb and outline the mechanisms of venous drainage. • define varicose veins and the basis of the appearance of varicose veins